0xPARC/0xparc-intro-book/src/plonk.typ

   Now imagine we want to encode some quadratic equation like
   $y = x^2 + 2$
   in PLONK.
-We'll break this down into two steps:
+We will break this down into two steps:
   $ x dot x & = (x^2) text(" (multiplication)") \
   t & = 2 text(" (constant)") \
   (x^2) + t & = y text(" (addition)"). $

-  We'll assign the variables $a_i, b_i, c_i$ for these two gates by looking at the equations:
+  We will assign the variables $a_i, b_i, c_i$ for these two gates by looking at the equations:
   $ (a_1, b_1, c_1) & = (x, x, x^2) \
   (a_2, b_2, c_2) & = (t = 2, 0, 0) \
   (a_3, b_3, c_3) & = (x^2, t = 2, y). $

-  And finally, we'll assign copy constraints to make sure the variables are faithfully copied from line to line:
+  And finally, we will assign copy constraints to make sure the variables are faithfully copied from line to line:
   $ a_1 & = b_1 \